techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=1
 (300)
 is a set of java API for executing SQL statements.

-a.
-ODBC
+A. ODBC

-b.
-JDBC
+B. JDBC

-c.
-JAVADB
+C. JAVADB

-d.
-None of the others
+D. None of the others

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: